prezet/prezet-web/prezet/content/installation.md

 ---
 title: Prezet Installation Guide
 excerpt: Learn how to install and set up Prezet, a powerful markdown blogging package for Laravel.
-date: 2024-06-28
+date: 2025-10-17
 category: Getting Started
 image: /prezet/img/ogimages/installation.jpg
 author: benbjurstrom
 ---

 This guide will walk you through the process of installing Prezet, a powerful markdown blogging framework for Laravel.

-Follow these steps to set up your project and start creating SEO-friendly blogs, articles, and documentation.
+## Installation Steps

-## Step 1: Install the Prezet Framework
+### 1: Install the Prezet Framework

 Install the core Prezet framework package using Composer: